mjkramer/JuliaDybExample/README.md

 ## Set up

 Note: These steps are intended to be run on Cori at NERSC.
-Other systems and platforms should work, but you'll need to change, e.g., the value of DATAFILE in TrigTimeSep.jl to point to a valid Daya Bay reconstructed data file.
+Other systems and platforms should work, but you'll need to change, e.g., the value of `DATA_FILE` in TrigTimeSep.jl to point to a valid Daya Bay reconstructed data file.
 When possible I'll point out special considerations for Mac/Windows.

 ### Installing Julia